The External Relations Department

 International Parliamentary Organizations

-- ASSECA The Association of Senates, SHOORA and Equivalent Councils in Africa and the Arab World (www.assecaa.org);
+- The Association of Senates, SHOORA and Equivalent Councils in Africa and the Arab World (ASSECAA) (www.assecaa.org);

 - Membership in International Parliamentary Organizations is voluntary and joining is either initiated by Parliament or at the invitation of Parliament by a particular organization.
-A resolution of the House of Assembly and Senate, however, is required for Parliament of Zimbabwe to be a member of any organization.
+A resolution of the National Assembly and Senate is required for Parliament of Zimbabwe to be a member of any organization.

-- Once the two Houses have resolved, Parliament of Zimbabwe writes to the Ministry of Foreign Affairs informing them about their decision and seeking advice on organizations whose objectives might not be in tandem with Zimbabwe’s foreign policy objectives.
+- Once the two Houses have resolved, Parliament of Zimbabwe writes to the Ministry of Foreign Affairs and International Trade informing them about their decision and seeking advice on organizations whose objectives might not be in tandem with Zimbabwe’s foreign policy objectives.

 - Membership enhances inter-parliamentary cooperation and dialogue.
-It provides for a for Parliamentarians to discuss political, economic and social issues affecting people at national, regional and global level.
+It provides for Parliamentarians to discuss political, economic and social subjects affecting people at national, regional and the global level.
 It is aimed at finding possible solutions to global problems.

-- · The Directorate is responsible for the Management of the Member’s Bar.
+The Department is also responsible for the Management of the Parliament Bar whose patrons are exclusively Members of Parliament.